 The Signature Hole – The Pinnacle – Par4 Hole #10

-If you’re a good golfer, you won’t be disappointed if you make the Pinnacle Course at Troon Golf Club a must play when you visit the desert here.
+The Pinnacle Course at Troon North Golf Club is a must play when you visit the desert.
+Accomplished golfers will be particularly impressed.